-Applied Economics and Business (AEBS) combines technical training in business with the analytical training of the liberal arts.
+Applied Economics, Business, and Society (AEBS) combines technical training in business with the analytical training of the liberal arts.
 This concentration draws heavily from courses in the Business School and the Economics department so that it offers specific business skills while also exploring how business works in society, on the national level, and in the global context.
-This concentration is designed specifically students who wish to work in business or to pursue an MBA.
+This concentration is designed specifically for students who wish to work in business or to pursue an MBA.
 For the course requirements and descriptions for Applied Economics and Business, click here.

 Crime, Law, and Society (CLS) provides the student a broad exposure to problems that confront society relating to the causes, consequences, and policies regarding crime and socio-legal studies.
 The Crime track offers a flexible curriculum designed to provide an excellent preparation for persons who have an interest in criminology, law school, or working in law enforcement or social services.
 For the course requirements and descriptions for Crime, Law, and Society, click here.